 At the zenith of His career, Jesus pulled away to the secluded area of Caesarea Philippi.
 On His mind was a crucial question for His disciples—and for us as well.
 Travel back with me to the scene as it unfolds.

 The surroundings are impressive.
 Flowing springs.
 Lush gardens.
 Monuments and temples dedicated to the worship of the Greek god Pan line the pathways.
 A massive, white marble temple to Caesar looms tall.
-Perhaps standing in the midst of the monuments and the buildings and the shrines and the temples built to the gods, Jesus leans forward and says rather quietly to a small handful of men—knowing there was not one monument built in His honour, not one building erected to His glory—“Who do people say that the Son of Man is?”
+Perhaps standing in the midst of the monuments and the buildings and the shrines and the temples built to the gods, Jesus leans forward and says rather quietly to a small handful of men—knowing there was not one monument built in His honor, not one building erected to His glory— “Who do people say that the Son of Man is?”
 (Matthew 16:13).

 He is posing an opinion-poll question about Himself.
 “What’s the buzz?”
 He asks.
 According to verse 14, the disciples respond spontaneously, “Some say John the Baptist.”
 Now remember, John’s dead.
 He’s been beheaded by Herod Antipas.
 Some people are saying that Jesus is John the Baptist raised from the dead.
 That’s why He has miraculous powers.

-Then Jesus narrows His gaze and personalizes the question for His men: “But who do you say I am?”
+Then Jesus narrows His gaze and personalizes the question for His men: “But who do you say that I am?”
 (16:15, emphasis added).
 In Matthew’s original text, Jesus emphasizes “you”—and it’s plural.
 He’s asking each man who they think He is.

 I don’t know how much time passes between verses 15 and 16, but Peter can’t stand the silence any longer.
 And even though the question was addressed to the group, Peter speaks for all of them.
 That’s like Peter, isn’t it?
-I love his answer.
+I love his answer:

-“You are the Messiah, the Son of the living God” (16:16)
+“You are the Christ, the Son of the living God.”
+(Matthew 16:16)

 We have at times laughed at Simon Peter.
 But here’s a moment when we must salute him.
 He’s never had a greater moment than this.
 Christ is the flesh-and-bone God, not a fixed-in-stone god.
 And notice the definite articles.
 This isn’t a generalized series of wild guesses.
 This isn’t public opinion talking here.
 This is a specific answer about the Messiah, the Son of the living God.